Popup Setting in MultiSelect

 Change the PopupWidth

-To customize the width of the popup alone, use the PopupWidth property.
+To customize only the popup width, use the PopupWidth property.
 The default value of the PopupWidth is 100%.
 If popup width unspecified, it sets based on the width of the MultiSelect component.

 • RAZOR